 Different businesses create different tabs, and many simply leave the tabs as the normal Facebook ones, such as Photos, Videos, and Likes.
 However, you may want to add some unique ones like the Coca Cola page above to help yourself stand out.

 For those who really want to get into marketing with Facebook, keeping track with an activity tool really helps.
 While you can just view your page’s activity log, it can be easy to miss something, especially if you don’t check it every day.
-You may want to try a service such as Hyperalerts that sends activity notifications to your email inbox based on preferences that you set (how often, types of posts, etc).

 Use Facebook Ads and Promoted Posts